-From primary to specialized care, female Veterans have access to services they need most thanks to the Orlando VA Healthcare System which operates nine locations in Central Florida.
+From primary to specialized care, female veterans now have access to services they need most, thanks to the Orlando VA Healthcare System, which operates nine locations in Central Florida.
 Those services continue to expand at the Orlando VA Medical Center located in Lake Nona where a recent donation from the Armed Forces Families Foundation provided more than $20,000 for a new lactation room, a renovated GYN procedure room and other clinic improvements.

 “Each clinic within the system offers mammography machines with advanced imaging features, including the most important which is 3D imaging.
 Unlike traditional mammography (2D) where it only obtains a single image, the 3D mammography takes multiple images that give doctors a clearer picture of the breast tissue and allows for better and earlier detection of breast cancer,” said Dr. Rana Sara, MD, DABR, Section Chief of Women’s Imaging at the Orlando VA Medical Center.

 According to the American Cancer Society, breast cancer is the second most common cancer among women in the U.S. after skin cancer.
 In honor of breast cancer awareness month, the Orlando VA Medical Center is hosting a Breast Cancer Awareness Walk and Fair on Monday, October 28, at 11 a.m.
 The event is open to the public and will end with a ribbon cutting ceremony at 2 p.m. to officially open the new lactation room.